SeyZ/jsonapi-serializer/README.md

         - *topLevelLinks*: An object that describes the top-level links.
 Values can be *string* or a *function* (see examples below)
         - *dataLinks*: An object that describes the links inside data.
 Values can be *string* or a *function* (see examples below)
         - *relationshipLinks*: An object that describes the links inside relationships.
 Values can be *string* or a *function* (see examples below)
+        - *ignoreRelationshipData*: Do not include the `data` key inside the relationship.
+Default: false.
         - *keyForAttribute*: A function or string to customize attributes.
 Functions are passed the attribute as a single argument and expect a string to be returned.
 Strings are aliases for inbuilt functions for common case conversions.
 Options include:
           - dash-case (default)
           - lisp-case
           - spinal-case
           - kebab-case
           - underscore_case
           - snake_case
           - CamelCase
           - camelCase
         - *pluralizeType*: A boolean to indicate if the type must be pluralized or not.
 Default: true.
         - *typeForAttribute*: A function that maps the attribute (passed as an argument) to the type you want to override.
 Option *pluralizeType* ignored if set.
         - *meta*: An object to include non-standard meta-information.

 ## Examples